Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-definition-cache/README.md

 ## Overview

 Checks the table definition cache size in MySQL/MariaDB against the current total number of tables in `information_schema.tables`.
 When `table_definition_cache` is smaller than the table count, definitions get evicted and re-read on each access, which costs `.frm` parses on disk-heavy workloads.
-Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner.

 **Important Notes:**